 Have I experienced episodes that require hospitalization, new medications, or additional treatments?

-My anxiety meets the criteria.
+My anxiety meets the criteria for disability benefits.
 Now what?

 If your anxiety meets the criteria above, the next step is to apply for disability benefits.
 Apply as soon as you can.
 The process is long and putting it off means any potential benefits will take longer to get.